Farthing-0/DoNotChangeLine/README.md

 # DoNotChangeLine
 ## English/英文
-A script that remove '\r' and '\n' from yout clipboard
+A script that repalce '\r' and '\n' to space from yout clipboard

 Since coping text from pdf file often add some unwanted line change in your cilpboard, this little script will help you remove it.